mfinley3/HereAfter/README.txt

 Would also recommend looking at the unit information to know the limits and powers of the two units that will be used for now.

 **Unit Information**
+Attack: How much damage a unit can do.
+Defense: How much protection a unit has from attacks.
+Health: Remaining units health
+Movement: How far a unit is able to move on the map.

 There are only two units that should be used for now.
 Soldier and zombie.
 Soldier:
 Attack - 30